Perss00n/Perss00n/README.md

 # Hi there, I'm Marcus! 👋

-I'm an aspiring backend developer passionate about programming and problem-solving.
-My focus is on mastering C# to create efficient, scalable solutions.
+I am an aspiring backend developer with a deep passion for programming and problem-solving.
+I have a particular love for C# and enjoy working with technologies like SQL, PHP, and JavaScript.
+I thrive on challenges and solving complex problems, which makes this field a perfect fit for me.
+My journey reflects my commitment to growth and learning, and I’m excited to bring my enthusiasm and determination to every project I take on.
 - 🌍 Based in Uddevalla, Sweden
 - 🌐 Personal website: [marcuslehm.se](https://marcuslehm.se)
 - 💼 Open to collaborating on exciting projects